“No one know the day or hour”

 Jonah was preaching to the Ninevites as a foreshadowing of Jesus was preaching to Jerusalem.
 Jonah warned Nineveh of certain destruction in 40 days if they didn’t turn from the imaginations of their evil hearts to the true, living God.
 They repented and the city was spared.
 In contrast, Jesus came preaching the gospel of the kingdom to the Jewish nation, but unlike the Ninevites, the Jews, as a whole, rejected the good news of Jesus Christ.
 This led to His crucifixion in 30 AD.
 40 years later in 70 AD, the city of Jerusalem fell and the temple was destroyed thus fulfilling the prophecy found in the Book of Jonah.

 Clearly, it gave us the hint as we are able to look back in the history.
-In our history proved that Jerusalem was destroyed on AD 70, therefore Christ’s death was on A.D.
-30 (40 years as the sign of Prophet Jonah).
+In our well-documented history proved that Jerusalem was destroyed in A.D.
+70, therefore, Christ’s death was in A.D.
+30. (40 years as the sign of Prophet Jonah).

 Now, What does “that day or hour no one knows” actually indicate?